ozwaldorf/lutgen-rs/docs/README.md

 **Usage**: **`lutgen`** **`palette`** (_`COMMAND ...`_ | _`PALETTE`_...)

 **Examples:**
- $ lutgen palette carburetor > carburetor.txt
  $ lutgen palette all
  $ lutgen palette names | grep gruvbox
+ $ lutgen palette oxocarbon-dark oxocarbon-light
+ $ lutgen palette carburetor > palette.txt

 **Available positional items:**
 - _`PALETTE`_ &mdash;
-  Palette to use (`lutgen palette names` to view all options).
+  Palette to use.
+Custom palettes can be added to ~/.lutgen or $LUTGEN_DIR

+  Custom palette names are case-insensitive and parsed from the file stem.
+For example, ~/.lutgen/my-palette.txt is avalable to use with `-p my-palette`.